apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 To learn more about this topic, [please review this guide](../installation/Redis-Authentication.html).

 Principal transformation settings for this feature are available [here](Configuration-Properties-Common.html#authentication-principal-transformation) under the configuration key `cas.authn.redis`.

-Password encoding  settings for this feature are available [here](Configuration-Properties-Common.html#password-encoding) under the configuration key `cas.authn.redis`.
+{% include {{ version }}/password-encoding.md configKey="cas.authn.redis" %}

 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#redis-configuration) under the configuration key `cas.authn`.